FAQ

 Mentoring

-Graduates usually build at least 3 years practice experience, preferably 4, before enrolling in mentoring.
+Graduates usually build at least three years practice experience, preferably four, before enrolling in mentoring.
 Keeping a work log from day one is strongly encouraged.

-It is your responsibility to approach a Registered NZILA Landscape Architect with at least 2 years as Registered, ideally in your workplace.
-If that is not possible, ask your local NZILA branch for suggestions or consider sharing a Mentor with peers.
+It is your responsibility to approach a Registered NZILA Landscape Architect with at least two years as registered, ideally in your workplace.
+If that is not possible, ask your local NZILA branch for suggestions or consider sharing a mentor with peers.

 Agree a cadence that suits you both.
 As a baseline, meet at least every two months.
 Use meetings to review evidence, plan CPD and check readiness.